do2blehelix/the-ml-handbook/docs/b-supervised-learning/regression/index.md

 * Time Series : data at multiple points in time with a single variable
 * Longitudinal / Pooled / Panel : cross sectional time series data

 ### Common Terms

 * **Dependent Variable (Y) :** the field which relies on other variables
 * **Independent Variable(s) (X)** **:** the assorted variables which has a direct effect on the dependent variable, whether positive or negative.
+* Linear Equation : Simply the a straight line with a formula

+    y = mx + c
+    y:
+    m: intercept
+    x: x co-ordinates
+    c: constant (or error)

 * **B-coefficient** : if X increases by 1 unit, then Y increases by B-coeff units.
 * **Intercept** : Value of predicted Y if both X=0 and Y=0
   Intercept is the value or baseline, (organic growth)